Cockroach Biology & Life Cycle Explained

 Environmental Factors Affecting Development

 Since cockroaches thrive in specific environmental conditions, understanding these factors is vital for both pest control and biological research.
+This information also helps homeowners make their house less hospitable to cockroaches in the first place.

 These adaptable insects respond dramatically to their surroundings, with temperature and humidity playing essential roles in their development and survival rates.